How Microsoft identifies malware and potentially unwanted applications

 Not invoke a file download.

 Microsoft maintains a worldwide network of analysts and intelligence systems where you can submit software for analysis.
 Your participation helps us identify new malware quickly.
-After analysis, Microsoft creates definitions for software that meets the described criteria.
-These definitions identify the software as malware and are available to all users through Windows Defender Antivirus and other Microsoft antimalware solutions.
+After analysis, Microsoft creates Security intelligence for software that meets the described criteria.
+This Security intelligence identifies the software as malware and are available to all users through Windows Defender Antivirus and other Microsoft antimalware solutions.

 Potentially unwanted application (PUA)